Ames Community School District

 The Ames Community School District is the public school district for most of the city of Ames, Iowa.
 It is accredited by the North Central Association of Secondary Schools and Colleges and the Iowa Department of Education.

 The district is entirely in Story County.
+Residents of the United Community School District, which covers Luther, a small section of Boone, and other areas, may select the Ames district for secondary schooling.

 Schools

-There are eight schools in the Ames Community School District, with one high and middle school, and six elementary schools.
+There are eight schools in the district, with one high school, one middle school, and six elementary schools.